ExinOne/ExinCore/README.md

 All order and trade data are encoded in the Mixin snapshots' memo field, the memo is base64 encoded MessagePack.

-ExinCore is available to professional users with programming skills, general user will not only enjoy the Instant-Exchange service, but also the OTC service with ExinOne (https://exinone.com).
+ExinCore is available to professional users with programming skills, general user enjoy the Instant-Exchange service, and the OTC service at ExinOne (https://exinone.com).

 ## Features

 - **Safe**: decentralized exchange, keeping assets by yourself, and no need to trust ExinCore.
-- **High Liquidity**: every exchange pair will connect to the best liquidity exchange to ensure market price.
+- **High Liquidity**: all pairs will connect to the best liquidity exchange to ensure trade at right market price.
 - **Free**: Mixin Network is a free and lightning fast peer-to-peer transactional network for digital assets.
 - **Fast**: API to exchanges trade, complete the transaction within 1 second.
 - **Cross-chain**：ExinCore can support all assets supported by the Mixin Network, now support `BTC` `ETH` `BCH` `EOS` `USDT` and so on.